Ichthyornithes: Classification

 Ichthyornitheans were close to the ancestry of modern birds, the crown group Aves, but represents an independent lineage of toothed seabird-like animals.
 It was long believed that several similar Cretaceous species known from fragmentary remains, including Ambiortus, Apatornis, Iaceornis and Guildavis, were members of the Ichthyornithes in addition to the group's namesake, Ichthyornis.
 However, these seem to have been more closely related to modern birds than to Ichthyornis dispar.
 In Julia Clarke's 2004 review of Ichthyornis-like fossils, the former order Ichthyornithiformes and the family Ichthyornithidae were considered synonyms of the clade Ichthyornithes, which in that paper was defined according to phylogenetic taxonomy as all descendants of the most recent common ancestor of Ichthyornis dispar and modern birds.
+The description of Janavis finalidens represented the first well understood relative of Ichthyornis named since Ichthyornis 's original description, resulting in the revival of the name Ichthyornithes to include Ichthyornis and its closest relatives.
+Benito and colleagues in 2022 defined Ichthyornithes in the PhyloCode as the largest clade containing Ichthyornis dispar but not Hesperornis regalis and Vultur gryphus.

 Species

 Ichthyornis dispar from North America and Janavis finalidens from Belgium are currently the only valid species of ichthyornitheans well-supported enough by distinctive fossil evidence to have received scientific names.
 However, isolated remains of other ichthyornithean species have been identified.
 For example, three isolated shoulder bone specimens (RSM P2992.1, UCMP 187207, AMNH 22002) found in the Hell Creek Formation of Montana, Lance Formation of Wyoming, and Frenchman Formation of Saskatchewan have been identified as all belonging to a single species of Ichthyornis-like avialan that inhabited this region of North America at the very end of the Maastrichtian age, within 300,000 years of the Cretaceous-Paleogene extinction event 66 million years ago.
 Another unnamed species similar to Ichthyornis is known from isolated remains found in Campanian-age rocks from Alberta.
 Two more species also represented only by fossil shoulder bones are known from the Cenomanian-age Ashville Formation near Carrot River, Saskatchewan.
 Though originally thought to be species of Ichthyornis, they probably represent one or more new genera.
 Additional ichthyornithean remains have been described from Russia, suggesting that this group ranged across much of the northern hemisphere in the Cenomanian.